BVLC/caffe/README.md

 ### OpenCL for Intel platform for Linux.

-For 4th or 5th generation Intel Cores and Intel® Xeon® v3, or Intel® Xeon® v4 processor.
+For 5th and 6th generation Intel Cores and Intel® Xeon® v3, or Intel® Xeon® v4 processor.
 We recommend the driver at the following link: https://software.intel.com/en-us/articles/opencl-drivers#latest_linux_driver.
-For 3th generation cores and atom, we recommend Beignet: https://www.freedesktop.org/wiki/Software/Beignet/.
+The download link is http://registrationcenter-download.intel.com/akdlm/irc_nas/9418/intel-opencl-2.0-2.0-54425.tar.gz For 3th generation cores and atom, we recommend Beignet: https://www.freedesktop.org/wiki/Software/Beignet/.

 The spatial domain convolution kernel supports all OpenCL platforms now.
 This convolution kernel